Updated October 2020

 Have you ever noticed how busy everyone is?
 Yup, very.
 When you do apply for a Product role your chances will be much better if the hiring manager knows you and knows you’re interested in Product.
 Here’s some ways to stand out from the crowd:

-- Attend and speak at meetups and conferences – There are loads of meetups and events related to product (we run a few in Sydney, Brisbane and Melbourne) and of course only 1 product conference in Australia – Leading The Product.
+- Attend and speak at meetups and conferences – There are loads of meetups and events related to product (we run the Product Talks and Product Women Meetups) and of course the largest product conference in Australia – Leading The Product.
 Speaking is the best way to lift your profile.
 If you do get an opportunity to speak, take it!
 Make sure you take the time to prepare and practice.
 If you’re new at speaking, start with a small meetup.
 If this is your chosen path into product, I’d also recommend getting a speaker coach.
 Best damn money I’ve personally spent.

 - Give back – people often take and ask but imagine how you much more you standout if you give back to the Product community?
 You can volunteer at Product Camp, help run a meetup, or offer to mentor someone in your area of expertise.